cavcrosby/student_report_card/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Anything there are any suggestions on what I can add to this page, also do let me know.
+If you have any suggestions on what I can add to this page, also do let me know.

 ## License